August 19, 2017 - Photos from Fetishcon 2017

 July 30, 2017 - a new drawing: “Redshirt”

 July 6, 2017 - a new drawing: “Witch-Doctor Librarian Jungle-Bunny-Girl”

 July 1, 2017 - a new drawing: “Blueblood Slavegirl”

 June 2, 2017 - a new drawing: “A Sunny Beauty”

 May 29, 2017 - a new drawing: “Temple Donation”

 May 26, 2017 - Excerpts from my new novel: The Stone of Harmony

 I’m a writer and artist who is into bondage - as in physical restraint, rather than as a shorthand for the whole gambit of BDSM activity.
-Mostly I’m into women being tied (or otherwise restrained), either by me or by a male character I can identify with.
+Mostly I’m into women being tied (or otherwise restrained), either by me or (in fiction) by a male character I can identify with.
 The methods used can vary, but my ideal is that the woman can struggle as hard as she likes, without either getting loose or hurting herself.
 Oh, and that she’s barefoot.
 I’m a “If the woman isn’t barefoot, she isn’t in bondage, she’s just... tied up” kind of guy.

 In fact, I’m sincerely allergic to sexualized pain and to most sorts of SM play in general.
 This extends to “verbal” and “psychological” SM as well.
 I like any D/s that comes along with the bondage to be of the happy and cheerful sort, with insults, degradation, and other such sadistic elements left out.
 Also, I want to see bondage that’s comfortable and pain-free.
 I itch and break out in hives at predicament bondage, painful bondage, and fictional descriptions of bondage that emphasize how the restraints become more and more uncomfortable with time.